 We also support students from equity groups with initiatives such as equity bursaries, and we offer a range of additional support services for students with disabilities.
-However, all support services are designed to increase participation of the student cohorts enrolled at USC.
+USC support services are designed to increase participation and retention and are accessible to all student enrolled.

-USC is proud to partner with Queensland’s eight public universities and the Department of Education to undertake a range of widening participation activities.
+USC is a proud member of the Queensland Widening Participation Consortium along with Queensland’s eight public universities and the Department of Education to undertake a range of widening participation activities.